12 Things Your Kids Can Do in Sunset Country

 7. Explore a Local Museum

-Now you may think you're kids will let out a collective groan when you tell them about your idea to go to the local museum but don't let that stop you.
-That's because once they actually get inside, what they will see will often mesmerize them.
+Now, you may think you're kids will let out a collective groan when you tell them about your idea to go to the local museum, but don't let that stop you.
+That's because what they will see will often mesmerize them once they get inside.
 Sunset Country is very well-known for the quality and diversity of the exhibits at its museums.
-Many offer themed exhibits pertaining to a specific subject.
-Regardless, almost every town in the region has a museum that tells the story of the local area history.
+Many offer themed exhibits about a specific subject.
+Regardless, almost every town in the region has a museum that tells the story of the local area's history.
 It is a great way to spend a rainy day.

 Museums & Historic Sites in Sunset Country